by Tessa Hall, Alan Manning & Madeleine Sumption

 1. Introduction

-Net migration has been unusually high in the past two years.
-The Office for National Statistics (ONS) estimates that net migration to the UK was 606,000 in 2022, up from 219,000 in 2019 before the pandemic (ONS, 2023).
-The ONS methods are experimental and provisional, but the basic picture—that net migration has increased sharply—is unlikely to change as the official data are revised.
+Net migration has been unusually high since 2021.
+The Office for National Statistics (ONS) estimates that net migration to the UK reached a peak of 764,000 in 2022, up from 184,000 in 2019 before the pandemic (ONS, May 2024).

 High net migration figures have intensified debate over UK migration policy and the future outlook for migration.
-Politicians of both major parties have said that they think net migration is ‘too high’ and would like to see lower numbers.
-At the same time, ONS population projections assume that net migration will fall to 245,000 per year.
+Politicians of both major parties have said that they think net migration is too high.
+The previous government introduced restrictions on work, study and family visas, which started to affect the number of visa grants in the first half of 2024.

+ONS population projections assume that net migration will fall to 315,000 per year.
 The Office of Budget Responsibility (OBR) has applied the same assumption in its economic forecasts.

-Why is the gap between current and projected future net migration so large?
-Is it plausible that net migration will fall by as much as 60% over the next decade or so, to around the 245,000 that ONS assumes?
-This short report draws on analysis from the Migration Observatory and the Centre for Economic Performance at the London School of Economics to examine this question.
+How plausible is this projection?
+Is it likely that net migration will fall by as much as 59% over the next decade or so?
+This short report draws on analysis from the Migration Observatory and the Centre for Economic Performance at the London School of Economics to examine these questions.

 Net migration in the UK is defined as the number of people who immigrate to the UK long term (for at least 12 months), minus the number who emigrate long term.
-But often discussions of net migration overlook emigration, and specifically the fact that most migrants come to the UK for periods of only a few years, before emigrating again.
-This means that while net migration may look unusually high over the next couple of years, emigration should eventually rise too, causing net migration to fall even if the number of people immigrating to the UK remains high.
+But often, discussions of net migration overlook emigration, and specifically the fact that most migrants come to the UK for periods of only a few years, before emigrating again.
+This means that changes in immigration have more impact on net migration in the short run than the long run, in both directions.

 To examine the potential future trajectory for net migration, we need to make assumptions about future immigration, i.e. long-term arrivals (Section 2).
 We must then understand what share of migrants in different immigration categories are likely to emigrate (Section 3).
 We then examine what this means for future net migration (Section 4).
-In Section 5 we explore how our 2030 net migration projections change under different assumptions about future immigration levels and stay rates.
+In Section 5, we explore how our 2030 net migration projections change under different assumptions about future immigration levels and stay rates.
 And in Section 6 we describe various future net migration scenarios in the UK context.

 2. What might future immigration look like?